SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 Differently, from languages such as Java or C, which express arithmetics as special operators that are compiled/interpreted differently, Pharo maintains the message send metaphor for primitive behavior.
 Indeed, in Pharo,  `+` is a message that triggers a method look-up and a method  activation.

 This separation makes redefining operators as simple as implementing a method with the selector `+` in our own class, without the need for special syntax for it.
-The primitive should just be tagged with an id so that the Virtual machine finds its definition and executes it.
+The primitive should just be tagged with an id so that the virtual machine finds its definition and executes it.

 In Pharo the design of primitives is split in three different parts: _messages_, _primitive methods_ (the Pharo method that is annotated), and the _primitive_ itself which is provided by the interpreter - in the case of our interpreter this is a method that implements the primitive behavior.
-In the case of a Virtual Machine, it is a C function.
+In the case of a virtual machine, it is a C function.

 ###Study: Primitives invoked as Messages